luishg/gnomellm/README.md

-# GnomeLLM - Chat with Local LLMs from GNOME Desktop
+# GnomeLLM - Chat with Ollama Local LLMs from GNOME Desktop

 A modern GNOME Shell extension that provides seamless access to local LLM models through Ollama directly from your desktop.
-Features a beautiful, semi-transparent chat interface similar to macOS Spotlight.

 By Luis Hernandez @luishg